+FY2003 Appropriations.
 On January 23, the Senate approved an amended version of H.J.Res.
-2, the continuing appropriations resolution, making it an omnibus appropriations bill that includes foreign operations.
-It replicates most of the language in S. 779, the foreign operations bill approved by the Appropriations Committee on July 24, 2002.
+2, the continuing appropriations resolution, making it an omnibus appropriations bill that included foreign operations.
+It replicated most of the language in S. 779, the foreign operations bill approved by the Appropriations Committee on July 24, 2002.
 Like S. 779, it would provide \$765 million for the FSU account.
-However, a provision requiring across-the-board cuts, reportedly of 2.9%, would affect amounts ultimately provided to the account.
+However, a provision requiring across-the-board cuts, reportedly of 2.9%, would have affected amounts ultimately provided to the account.

-With regard to the FSU, the only significant difference between S. 779 and the proposed legislation is that language permitting "up to \$155 million" for Ukraine has been dropped.
-The change has been made in response to the reported covert transfer by Ukraine of the Kolchuga radar system to Iraq.
-Although the new language makes no recommendation, it does not forbid aid to Ukraine but leaves the amount to the discretion of the Administration.
+With regard to the FSU, the only significant difference between S. 779 and the proposed legislation was that language permitting "up to \$155 million" for Ukraine was dropped.
+The change was made in response to the reported covert transfer by Ukraine of the Kolchuga radar system to Iraq.
+Although the new language made no recommendation, it did not forbid aid to Ukraine but left the amount to the discretion of the Administration.